NYS Teacher Loan Forgiveness Program

 An applicant must:

-- be a NYS resident and have resided in NYS for 12 continuous months prior to applying for this Program;
+- be a NYS resident and have resided in NYS for 12 continuous months prior to July 1, 2020;

 - be a U.S. citizen or eligible non-citizen;

-- be certified as a teacher in NYS;
+- be certified as a teacher in NYS prior to July 1, 2020;

-- be employed full-time in an elementary or secondary school in NYS;
+- be employed full-time in an elementary or secondary school in NYS prior to July 1, 2020;

-- teach in either a subject shortage area or a hard to staff district in both the current and previous school years;
+- teach in either a subject shortage area or a hard to staff district in both the 2020 and previous school years;

 - have an outstanding balance on an eligible student loan debt(s);